 Requirements for vehicles that use a reagent for the exhaust after-treatment system

 1. Introduction

-This annex sets out the requirements for vehicles that rely on the use of a reagent for the after-treatment system in order to reduce emissions.
+This appendix sets out the requirements for vehicles that rely on the use of a reagent for the after-treatment system in order to reduce emissions.